Tameka Massey-Goldsmith, M.A.Ed., Instructional Coach on Influential Women

 03What advice would you give to young women entering your industry?

-I would tell them the same thing that I was told make sure you give yourself grace.
-You're not gonna know everything overnight.
-You're gonna have some classes that are awesome, you're gonna have some classes that are challenging, but every year will be a new year.
+I would tell them the same thing that I was told, make sure you give yourself grace.
+Great teaching takes time and experience.
+Always strive to educate and learn new things outside of your required professional development because education is always evolving.
+Remember every student is not the same, be sure to make those connections.
 Every day is a different day, and no matter how hard it gets, never give up, because it gets easier over time.
-Once you start finding your footing, it gets easier over time.

 04What are the biggest challenges or opportunities in your field right now?